Pageboy/pageboy.github.io/_portfolio/turpentine-tree.md

 > Each of these rectangles is a _golden rectangle_
 > Please view [Berberis](https://www.chrisjennings.net/portfolio/berberis/) here for an idea of how this will look full size

-The image here is an artists proof
+The image here is a framed artists proof

 ![framed print on Hahnemüle paper](../uploads/20251005-_N724857.jpg)